amd/ZenDNN/docs/operator/lowoha_group_matmul_operator.md

 - Non-contiguous buffers: each operation has its own src, weight, bias, and dst pointers
 - Sequential chaining **or** parallel execution in one API
 - CCD-aware adaptive parallelization (auto-selects best strategy)
+- N-tiling for large-N experts: up to 3.9× faster than sequential for Mixtral gate_proj
 - Optional MoE weighted-reduce post-op (last argument, `nullptr` to disable)
 - Unified status: `status_t::success` only when everything succeeds